jadecobra/python_tdd_exercises/EXCEPTION_HANDLING.md

-# How to handle Exceptions in python
+# handle Exceptions in python

 This chapter covers how to handle Exceptions in python using Test Driven Development